ulyngs/FB-study-info/README.md

-# Participants wanted for study on Facebook distraction
+# Participants wanted for study of Facebook distraction

 ![](fb-distraction.jpg)